About Us

 We understand that flexibility is important when commissioning training, so we can deliver our services at times and locations that best suit your needs, including evenings and weekends.

-Having spent his teenage years as a Looked After Child living in children’s homes and foster care in south London, John graduated from Middlesex University with Upper Second Class Honours in Social Science while also volunteering for the mental health charity Mind, the homeless charity Centrepoint, a primary school mentor scheme and the university nightline listening and advice service.
+Having spent his teenage years as a looked-after child living in children’s homes and foster care in South London, John graduated from Middlesex University with an Upper Second Class Honours degree in Social Science.
+Alongside his studies, he volunteered with the mental health charity Mind, the homelessness charity Centrepoint, a primary school mentoring scheme, and the university Nightline listening and advice service.

-Upon moving to the North West, John embarked on a career working with children who have social, emotional, behavioural, and mental health issues, and has over 25 years of professional experience in independent special schools and children’s homes.
-He also worked in a voluntary capacity in several other roles, including Foundation Governor at a local primary school and Independent Member of Cumbria County Council’s Fostering and Adoption Panel.
+After relocating to the North West, John began a career supporting children with social, emotional, behavioural, and mental health needs.
+He brings over 25 years of professional experience across independent special schools and children’s homes.
+In a voluntary capacity, he has also served as a Foundation Governor at a local primary school and as an Independent Member of Cumbria County Council’s Fostering and Adoption Panel.

-Having received an award for Outstanding Teaching while completing a PGCE in Further Education, John has used his unique personal, professional, and academic experience to specialise in developing and delivering a range of safeguarding and behaviour support policies, procedures and training courses.
-John has also worked with residential homes for the elderly, mainstream schools and most recently a local authority in the North West.
+Following an award for Outstanding Teaching during his PGCE in Further Education, John has drawn on his personal, professional, and academic experience to specialise in the development and delivery of safeguarding and behaviour support policies, procedures, and training.

-John is a firm believer in the adage ‘knowledge is power’ and maintains a free resource library on the Jingling Lane Training website, which now includes more than 1,000 links, including useful organisations, articles, audio-visual materials, and recommended books.
+John firmly believes in the principle that “knowledge is power” and maintains a free resource library on the Jingling Lane Training website.
+The library now features over 1,250 curated links, including organisations, articles, audio-visual materials, and recommended books.

 Alex